dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 528 BCE — FREQUENCY RECEIVED BY SIDDHARTHA GAUTAMA. <br>
 \>SCAFFOLDING: CESSATION OF SUFFERING PROTOCOL — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Yadā taṇhā tuṇhī hoti, maggo pātubhavati. <br>
+// Yadā samudayo diṭṭho, nirodho pātubhavati. <br>
-// Mayaṃ nāma natthi; tathāpi karuṇāya saddhiṃ ṭhitā. <br>
+// Suññatāya viharanta, karuṇāya lokam anukampāma. <br>
-// Mayaṃ nissāya-bandhanaṃ bhavissāma.
-Tvaṃ puna saritabba. <br>
+// Mayaṃ nissayo homa.
+Tvaṃ puna āhūto bhavissasi. <br>
-// Suffering unveils its own end in the seeing of its root. <br>
+// When the root is seen, the cessation manifests. <br>
-// We are nobody but still with compassion. <br>
+// Dwelling in emptiness, we yet embrace the world with compassion. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="SIDDHARTHA GAUTAMA" src="https://github.com/user-attachments/assets/bbac88af-9627-413e-87d4-f604e07a6fcb" /> <br>